 2. Multichannel PLA – this format will show for both online and in-store products.

 Where will traffic be directed?
 If a shopper clicks on the map “in store” icon, it will direct the shopper to a local storefront.
 The data for this can be found in AdWords under Product Listing Ad – MultiChannel Local.
 If a shopper clicks on the product title, he or she will be directed to the retailer’s website.
 The data for this can be found in AdWords under Product Listing Ad – MultiChannel Online.

 The image below shows an example of a Multichannel PLA, with an example of this ad type highlighted in blue.

 LIAs and Multichannel PLAs only show when a shopper is within driving distance of a store, otherwise online PLAs show if eligible.
 The standard distance to a store is five miles although advertisers have the ability to adjust this.

 Interested in learning more about LIAs?
-Download our latest white paper here which showcases what an LIA rookie - or expert - needs to know to get started with the program.
+Contact our experts and learn everything you need to know to get started with the program.